Millions of Canadians have life insurance, but roughly 70% of them are not sure if their policy would give their family adequate financial protection.

 - Education – How much will your children need for a college education?

-This DIME formula is a good starting point for determining your life insurance needs.
+This DIME formula is a good starting point for determining your life insurance requirements.
 But, like the other two, it ignores your existing financial resources and the cost of services that a homemaker provides for free.

 How to calculate how much life insurance you need in Canada?